 Voter turnout in the United States fluctuates in national elections.
-In recent decades, about 60% of the voting eligible population votes during presidential election years, and about 40% votes during midterm elections.
-Turnout is lower for odd year, primary and local elections.
-2020 had the highest turnout in over a century, and 2018 had the highest midterm turnout in over a century.
+In recent decades, about 60% of the voting eligible population votes during presidential election years and about 40% votes during midterm elections, with 2020 and 2018 marking the highest presidential and midterm turnout in over a century.

 By international standards, voter turnout in the U.S. is low.
 In countries with compulsory voting, like Australia, Belgium, and Chile, voter turnout hovered near 90% in the 2000s.
 Other countries, like Austria, Sweden, and Italy, experienced turnout rates near 80%.
 Overall, OECD countries experience turnout rates of about 70%.

-Voter turnout can be measured in different ways, with different denominators.
+Voter turnout can be measured in different ways, using different denominators.
 It can be expressed as a percentage of the population that is old enough to vote ("voting age population turnout"), a percentage of the number of eligible voters (“voting eligible population turnout”), or as a percentage of registered voters (“registered voter turnout”).

-It is quite easy to confuse these different measures of voter participation and make misleading inferences about the relative health of our democracy.
+It is easy to confuse these different measures of voter participation and make misleading inferences about the relative health of our democracy.
 This is especially true when comparing turnout in the United States (which is often measured in terms of the voting eligible population or the voting age population) to other countries (which tend to measure voter turnout in terms of registered voters).

 For a full discussion of these issues, read Haley Smith's blog, "Voter Turnout: Behind the Numbers."

 Turnout varies greatly by state.
 In the 2020 presidential election, 80% of eligible voters in Minnesota cast ballots, whereas only 55% of eligible Oklahoman voters did so.
 Many different factors influence voter turnout levels.